 Kids can experience exhibitions in their own museum galleries.
 Egyptian deities, Knights in shining armor, warriors, sculptures, prehistoric animals, aviation, totems, science displays and so much more.

 Did you know that the Mona Lisa painting by Leonardo da Vinci is said to be the most famous painting of all?
-It’s rumored that while painting her, he invited musicians, clowns, and actor to entertain his model, which may account for her smile.
+It’s rumored that while painting her, he invited musicians, clowns, and actors to entertain his model, which may account for her smile.
 He also claimed to received messages from outer space via his extravagantly curved mustache, which acted as an antenna.
 There are so many curiosities and interesting details that a museum has to offer.

 Everyday Adventures opens up our senses to see our hometown with fresh eyes and to experience our local surroundings anew.
-This books shares how being in the same old hood and local haunts can be revitalized with fifty fun and adventurous challenges and activities.
-The idea is to make these new but familiar adventures tangible, emotional, enjoyable and plain ole’ fun.
+This book shares how being in the same old hood and local haunts can be revitalized with fifty fun and adventurous challenges and activities.
+The idea is to make these new but familiar adventures tangible, emotional, enjoyable, and plain ole’ fun.
 Nothing is written in stone, just flow where life goes.

 Each adventure is described on one page and the instructions are written on the opposite page.
-There’s also a complexity gauge from 1 – 5 at the bottom of each adventure — 1 is super easy, whereas a 3 or more would require more effort, thought and planning.
+There’s also a complexity gauge from 1 – 5 at the bottom of each adventure — 1 is super easy, whereas a 3 or more would require more effort, thought, and planning.

 Kids can gather a group of their friends and start with the first adventure and then make their way through the book.
 Or they can choose an adventure that sounds like fun and go for it.
 Adventure #1 is Follow Your Nose.
 It encourages you to literally use your nose to explore the scents and aromas from your local area that are both fragrant and funky.
 Fish markets, flower parks, bakeries, perfumeries, and candy stores are just some smells that might flair your nostrils.